How we will support you with your property investment

 The Metrolink tram system consists of seven lines linking the city centre with Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport and Rochdale.

-The train from Manchester to London takes just over two hours and work on the new HS2, High Speed Train which will directly link the city centres of: London, Birmingham, Leeds and Manchester is set to begin in 2017.
+The train from Manchester to London takes just over two hours and there is expansion planned for the rail network with HS2, High Speed Train which will directly link the city centres of: London, Birmingham, Leeds and Manchester.